telent/nnpp/README.md

 problems from the problems which this proposal sets out to solve.

-- We are not in the business of providing an API for "Facebook App"-style third party we-page-in-a-frame applications.
+- We are not in the business of providing an API for "Facebook App"-style third party web-page-in-a-frame applications.

 - We are not catering for use cases where anonymity is important.
 Your identity in this system may or may not correspond to your local